EVENTS

 The Intellectual Property Institute

-Increasing the contribution of IP to economic well-being by timely, relevant and authoritative research and
+Increasing the contribution of IP to economic well-being by timely, relevant and authoritative research and informing policy makers and public debate.

 Intellectual Property Quarterly